Term Deposit Guide

 - Semi-annually: interest is paid every six months

-- Quarterly: interest is paid every four months
+- Quarterly: interest is paid every three months

 - Monthly: interest is paid at the end of each month